 Euclid, Ohio

 The headworks facility is the first step in the treatment process.
-Inside this building debris, grit and grease will be removed before flow enters the plant for treatment.
+Inside the Euclid Wastewater Treatment Plant, debris, grit, and grease will be removed before flow enters the plant for treatment.
 The 15 million gallon equalization tank will be used during storm events to hold flow until there is capacity within the plant to treat that flow.
 The area above the equalization tank will be restored to green space after construction.

 In addition to providing geotechnical and design services, our Construction Materials Services (CMS) team provided construction observation during the installation of the TERS.
 Our Environmental team also provided consulting services regarding UST removal and mitigation of contaminated soils.